Most of us start off kayaking with just the basics… a kayak, a paddle, a PFD and maybe a dry bag.

 However they are all great items that may be worth considering at some point.

 This is one of my favourite kayaking accessories.
-I don’t actually take it kayaking with me but I use it to store all my kayak gear such as my PFD, my gloves, my bilge pump, my K-pump, my dry bag, etc.
+I don’t actually take it kayaking with me but I use it to store all my kayak gear such as my PFD, my gloves, my bilge pump, dry bags, sunscreen, my paddling booties and usually a towel and change of clothes.

 My brother bought this bag for me and I now wouldn’t want to be without it.

-It is so handy for keeping all of my paddling gear in one place and the fact that it has mesh sides means that when I dump my stuff in there wet after kayaking, it won’t stink and grow mildew.
-The mesh sides allow the contents to breathe.
+It is so handy for keeping all of my paddling gear in one place and the fact that it is waterproof means that I can bring it out in my kayak if I choose to.

 This is a cool accessory that you might not have thought of with a kayak.
 It’s great for those who love to fish and need to anchor the kayak to one spot.